williamhc/PG13/docs/using_git.md

 and click "Clone in [OS]".
 This should prompt you to start up the Github client and will then clone the repo.
 You now have a copy of our *code* on your computer.

+2.5.
+Install SWT: Help -> Install New Software -> choose all available sites in the dropdown -> search for SWT -> open General Purpose Tools -> install SWT Designer

 3. Now lets go and create a project in Eclipse with this folder:
-  1. File > New > Java Project > [Fill out stuff]
+  1. File > New > Project -> SWT/jFace Project -> [Do your stuff]
   2. Next > Link additional Source > [Find your cloned repo]
   3. Finish > Finish

 4. That's it.
-You're done.
-You will probably have to get SWT for your platform now though.
+You're almost done.
+Now you have to solve the issue of the org.eclipse.wb.swt.SWTResourceManager problem

 Using Git
 =================